offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

   A: {x: 0.176, y: 0.596, z: 0.228}
   B: {x: 0.225, y: 0.572, z: 0.203}
 source_state: SOURCE
-sink_state: SINK  # Doesn't have to exist in HMM, but must be unique.
+sink_state: SINK  # Must not exist in HMM (used only for Viterbi graph)
 emissions: [z,z,x,x,y]
 ```